mourice-oduor/A-Path-Finding-Visualization/README.md

 # Illustrations:
 F = G + H
  One important aspect of A* is f = g + h.
 The f, g, and h variables are in the Node class and get calculated every time we create a new node.

  Here, these variables means;
 F- is the total cost of the node.
  G- is the distance between the current node and the start node.
  H- is the heuristic — estimated distance from the current node to the end node.

 # Types of Algorithms used:
 # Breadth First Search;- explores equally in all directions.
  This is an incredibly useful algorithm, not only for regular path finding, but also for procedural map generation, flow field pathfinding, distance maps, and other types of map analysis.

 # Dijkstra’s Algorithm (also called Uniform Cost Search);-
 lets us prioritize which paths to explore.
 Instead of exploring all possible paths equally, it favors lower cost paths.
 We can assign lower costs to encourage moving on roads, higher costs to avoid forests, higher costs to discourage going near enemies, and more.
 When movement costs vary, this is mostly used instead of Breadth First Search.

 # A*;-
-  is a modification of Dijkstra’s Algorithm that is optimized for a single destination.
+Is a modification of Dijkstra’s Algorithm that is optimized for a single destination.
   Dijkstra’s Algorithm can find paths to all locations; A* finds paths to one location, or the closest of several locations.
  It prioritizes paths that seem to be leading closer to a goal.